Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 #### Neural Network
 Finally, we implemented a neural network in this application to let a bot learned how to shoot.
-To do so, we used a multi-layer perceptron (MLP) and train it "to shoot or not" with specific inputs.
+To do so, we used a multi-layer perceptron (MLP) and train it to shoot or not with specific inputs.
 Those inputs were the following :
 * Is the enemy visible ?
 (0 or 1)
 * Does the enemy has maximum health ?
 (0 or 1)